Lithuanian grammar: Nouns

 Lithuanian grammar makes a distinction between proper and common nouns.
 Only proper nouns are capitalized.
 Some nouns, for example sun and moon, can be both proper and common.
 There are no articles in Lithuanian.

 The genders of nouns are masculine and feminine.
 A rough rule of thumb is that almost all masculine nouns in nominative case end in -s and most feminine in -(i)a or -ė.
 There are no strict rules governing the gender.
 For example, upė – river, is feminine, but upelis – rivulet, is masculine.
 There is no neuter gender ("it gender"), but there are a few words that can be applied to both genders equally.
-They mostly describe people, have negative connotations, and end in -a, for example vė́pla – dummy, el̃geta – beggar, naktìbalda – night-lumberer, a person who does not sleep at night, but mėmė̃ – gawk.
+They mostly describe people, have negative connotations, and end in -a, for example vė́pla – dummy, el̃geta – beggar, nakti̇̀balda – night-lumberer, a person who does not sleep at night, but mėmė̃ – gawk.

 There are no separate declension paradigms for animate and inanimate nouns in Lithuanian.